Just because someone makes an allegation does not necessarily make it true.

 The presumption of innocence is a long-standing doctrine that safeguards a person’s liberty by placing the legal burden of proof on the prosecution (the people that bring the case to court).
 This means that, in order to be found guilty, the prosecution must prove beyond reasonable doubt that the defendant has committed the alleged offence.

 In reality, however, there appears to be a presumption of guilt rather than innocence.
 You may recall the documentary ‘Making a Murderer’, which told the story of an innocent man being imprisoned for a sexual crime he did not commit.
-Unfortunately, this is not a rarity and it happens every day, all over the world, including in this country.
+Unfortunately, this isn't a rarity and it happens every day, all over the world, including in this country.

 The police often focus on a suspect from the beginning and do everything to build a case against them, rather than investigating other suspects or alternative possibilities; they see what they want to see.
 One such miscarriage of justice was seen in the case of Victor Nealon, who was wrongly convicted of rape and spent 17 years in jail as a result of police and CCRC failings to carry out the simple DNA test that eventually proved him innocent – then they denied him any compensation for the nightmare he endured.